 I usually serve these cauliflower bites as a side dish, but they are also great as an appetizer or snack.
 Needless to say, they are perfect for game day!

-When I serve them as a side dish, I like to serve these tots with a main dish that I can bake in the same 400°F oven, such as:
+When I serve them as a side dish, I like to serve these tots with a main dish I can bake in the same 400°F oven, such as:

 Recipe Card

-Cheesy Cauliflower Tots
+Cheesy Cauliflower Bites

 Ingredients